nosqlbench/nosqlbench/activitytype-cql/src/main/resources/cql.md

     Examples:
     - `jmxreporting=true`
     - `jmxreporting=false` (the default)
-- **alias** - this is a standard engineblock parameter, however the cql type will use the yaml value also as the alias value when not specified.
+- **alias** - this is a standard engineblock parameter, however the cql type will use the workload value also as the alias value when not specified.
 - **errors** - error handler configuration.
     (default errors=stop,retryable->retry,unverified->stop)